About Basil Linalool Essential Oil (Ocimum basilicum CT linalool)

 Historical uses of this plant and/or its essential oil are provided for educational interest only and are not intended as claims for actions of the product “Basil Linalool Essential Oil” or as guidelines for use of that product.
 Use of a plant in traditional practices does not constitute “proof” of that plant’s actions.

-In Classical Chinese Medicine, the energy of basil and it’s essential oil is Warm and Dry and its elemental correspondence is with Metal and Water.
+In Classical Chinese Medicine, the energy of basil and it’s essential oil is said to be Warm and Dry and its elemental correspondence is with Metal and Water.

 Always follow the general safety guidelines for using essential oils; these can be accessed by clicking the link below.
-In addition, Basil Linalool Essential Oil has a slight risk for skin sensitization and may also contain small amounts of potential carcinogens.
-IFRA recommends a maximum concentration of 0.2% for use on the skin.
+In addition, Basil Linalool Essential Oil has a slight risk for skin sensitization and may also contain small amounts of naturally occurring constituents that are potential carcinogens.
+IFRA, a regulatory agency of the fragrance industry, recommends a maximum concentration of 0.2% for use on the skin.
 Some experts have cautioned that all types of Basil essential oil should be avoided by pregnant women.
-Since Basil essential oil may promote menstrual flow, women who experience heavy flow may wish to avoid it near or during their menstrual periods.
+Since some aromatherapists have claimed that Basil essential oil may promote menstrual flow, women who experience heavy flow may wish to avoid it near or during their menstrual periods.
 This essential oil is best used sparingly and infrequently.

 Disclaimer: Information provided in this description is for educational purposes only.
 Its is not intended to be used in/for the treatment, cure, mitigation or diagnosis of any mental or physical disease or illness or as a substitute for consulting with a physician or other appropriately trained and licensed health care professional.
 Artisan Aromatics is not responsible for any adverse effects resulting from the improper use of any suggestions, products, preparations, or procedures mentioned or from attempts to follow historical reports of a plant’s uses.
 Please note that essential oils do not necessarily have the same properties as other types of herbal preparations of the same plant and since essential oils are the most highly concentrated type of preparation made from plants, they can have toxicity issues not arising from use of other types of herbal preparations of a given plant.
 All issues that pertain to your physical or mental health should be discussed with and supervised by a licensed health care professional.
 Keep all essential oils away from and out of reach of children